ibm-cloud-docs/containers/cs_cli_devtools.md

   ```
   {: pre}

 ### bx cs alb-configure --albID ALB_ID [--enable][--disable][--user-ip USERIP]
 {: #cs_alb_configure}

-Enable or disable an application load balancer (ALB), also called the Ingress controller, in your standard cluster.
+Enable or disable an application load balancer in your standard cluster.
 The public application load balancer is enabled by default.

 **Command options**:

    <dl>
    <dt><code><em>--albID </em>ALB_ID</code></dt>
-   <dd>The ID for an alb.
-Run <code>bx cs albs <em>--cluster </em>CLUSTER</code> to view the IDs for the ALBs in a cluster.
+   <dd>The ID for an application load balancer.
+Run <code>bx cs albs <em>--cluster </em>CLUSTER</code> to view the IDs for the application load balancers in a cluster.
 This value is required.</dd>

    <dt><code>--enable</code></dt>
-   <dd>Include this flag to enable an ALB in a cluster.</dd>
+   <dd>Include this flag to enable an application load balancer in a cluster.</dd>

    <dt><code>--disable</code></dt>
-   <dd>Include this flag to disable an ALB in a cluster.</dd>
+   <dd>Include this flag to disable an application load balancer in a cluster.</dd>

    <dt><code>--user-ip <em>USER_IP</em></code></dt>
    <dd>

    <ul>
-    <li>This parameter is available for a private alb only</li>
+    <li>This parameter is available for a private application load balancer only</li>
-    <li>The private ALB is deployed with an IP address from a user-provided private subnet.
-If no IP address is provided, the ALB is deployed with a random IP address from a private subnet in IBM Cloud infrastructure (SoftLayer).</li>
+    <li>The private application load balancer is deployed with an IP address from a user-provided private subnet.
+If no IP address is provided, the application load balancer is deployed with a private IP address from the portable private subnet that was provisioned automatically when you created the cluster.</li>
    </ul>
    </dd>
    </dl>

 **Examples**:

-  Example for enabling an ALB:
+  Example for enabling an application load balancer:

   ```
   bx cs alb-configure --albID my_alb_id --enable
   ```
   {: pre}

-  Example for disabling an ALB:
+  Example for disabling an application load balancer:

   ```
   bx cs alb-configure --albID my_alb_id --disable
   ```
   {: pre}

-  Example for enabling an ALB with a user-provided IP address:
+  Example for enabling an application load balancer with a user-provided IP address:

   ```
   bx cs alb-configure --albID my_private_alb_id --enable --user-ip user_ip